llafuente/node-expressionist/README.markdown

     methods: [GET]
     uri: /private/zone
     doc: >
-        This example asume that you dont send any parameter.
+        This example amuse that you don't send any parameter.
         You will have many errors in the response

+    #function handler must exists
-    handler: private.js:remember_this_wil_never_be_executed
+    handler: private.js:get_zone

     requestHooksPolicy: CONTINUE_ON_ERROR
     requestHooks:
         - auth-hook

     get: # GET
         do_not_send_me:
             cast: string
             constraints:
                 length: [1, 32]

 ```